 - Data “leaked” by the listening services, such as the listing of open file shares and insecure configurations that allow access using default/known credentials

-Note that while most vulnerability scans are non-intrusive, meaning discovered vulnerabilities are not actually exploited to cause instability in scanned devices, resource proprietors and custodians should test scan configuration to confirm before running scans on production systems.
+Note that while most vulnerability scans are non-intrusive, meaning discovered vulnerabilities are not exploited to cause instability in scanned devices, resource proprietors and custodians should test scan configuration to confirm before running scans on production systems.

 - Nessus campus network scanning,

-- ISP Vulnerability Metrics Reporting,
+- ISO Vulnerability Metrics Reporting,

 - NIST Guidelines: Creating a Patch and Vulnerability Management Program,